tabler/tabler/pages/markdown.md

 # Who's that then?

+Payment providers
+Enable and manage your store's
+payment providers

 Well, she turned me into a newt.
 Burn her!
 We want a shrubbery!!
 Well, I got better.
 Listen.
 Strange women lying in ponds distributing swords is no basis for a system of government.
 Supreme executive power derives from a mandate from the masses, not from some farcical aquatic ceremony.

 Listen. __Strange women lying in ponds distributing swords is no basis for a system of government.__ *Supreme executive power derives from a mandate from the masses, not from some farcical aquatic ceremony.* The swallow may fly south with the sun, and the house martin or the plover may seek warmer climes in winter, yet these are not strangers to our land.